CoryParsnipson/sfml-test/README.md

 Things to do next
 -----------------
+* Remove cur_width and cur_height from Settings singleton.
+Have scene handle it's own camera manipulation functions.
+It would be best to get rid of the settings singleton entirely.

 * Consider adding an array to PlayerGamepad that keeps track of which keys/mouse buttons are being pressed